legaultmarc/pytorch-genotypes-dataloader/README.md

 # Introduction

-This project aims to facilitate access to genotypes stored in [VCF](http://samtools.github.io/hts-specs/VCFv4.3.pdf) files as [numpy](https://numpy.org/doc/stable/index.html) arrays or [pytorch](https://pytorch.org/) tensors.
+This project aims to facilitate working with genotype data in Pytorch.

 In addition to providing read access to VCF files, this package allows chunking the file into a fixed number of genetic variants by constructing an ``sqlite`` database of variant metadata.

+We also provide tools to create Pytorch datasets from genotype and/or phenotype data.

 # Installation